- editing in process -

 The induced emotional phenomena propagate their influence through the interactions of the brain processes by involving effects on perception, cognition, and attention.

-The fear alters the perception of the abnormal environment to an extreme extent.
+The fear alters the perception of the artificial environment to an extreme extent.

-The main alteration is the shift from global to local perceptual focus, that is to say from the perceptions of the wholes to the perceptions of details, the threatening stimuli overflowed in the highly artificial habitat.
+The main alteration is the shift from global to local perceptual focus, that is to say from the perceptions of the wholes to those of details, the threatening stimuli overflowed in the highly artificial habitat.

 By a common saying, the victim “can’t see the forest for the trees” or by more specific words he can't see the environment for the threats.